 The following recommendations aim to promote the human rights situation of intersex people and especially children in Switzerland.
-Our LOIPR of 26.09.2019 was sent to the federal administration (Swiss government) in July 2020.

 (1) EXPLICITLY PROHIBIT IN THE CRIMINAL CODE ANY PRACTICE THAT MODIFIES CHILDREN'S SEX CHARACTERISTICS WITHOUT MEDICAL REASONS AND FULL AND INFORMED CONSENT UNLESS THE INTERVENTION IS LIFESAVING OR OF CRUCIAL IMPORTANCE FOR THE CHILD'S HEALTH.